evo-biomech/scAnt/README.md

 ## Updates
 - **scAnt 1.3** New faster [stacking method](https://github.com/PetteriAimonen/focus-stack) and updated GUI with added post-processing functionality.
 We alse combined post-processing steps into one file accessed through GUI and command line.
 - **scAnt 1.2** Significantly improved image capture speed for FLIR cameras.
 As this increases the hardware demand during scanning, it may be advisable to run stacking and masking separately (see [provided python cli scripts](https://github.com/evo-biomech/scAnt/tree/master/scripts)), instead of during scanning.
-We also updated the respective stacking, masking, and meta data scripts to accomodate a wider range of applications.
+We also updated the respective stacking, masking, and meta data scripts to accommodate a wider range of applications.
 - **scAnt 1.1** Now supports the use of **DSLR** cameras on **Windows 10**, in combination with [DigiCamControl](http://digicamcontrol.com/).
 Please refer to the [official documentation](http://digicamcontrol.com/cameras) to check whether your camera model is currently supported. **Ubuntu** support will be added soon.
 An updated version of the scanner construction files will be made available on our [Thingiverse](https://www.thingiverse.com/thing:4694713) page.

 ## Installation
 **scAnt** is supported by 64 bit versions of **Windows 10** and **Ubuntu 18.04** (newer releases of Ubuntu will likely work but have not been tested).
-The pipeline and GUI have been designed specifically for use with [FLIR Blackfly](https://www.flir.co.uk/products/blackfly-s-usb3/) cameras, and [Pololu USB Stepper drivers](https://www.pololu.com/category/212/tic-stepper-motor-controllers).
-We have now added support for **DSLR** cameras for **Windows** operating systems as well.
+The pipeline and GUI have been designed specifically for use with [FLIR Blackfly](https://www.flir.co.uk/products/blackfly-s-usb3/) cameras.
+We have now added support for most **DSLR** and **mirrorless** cameras as well.
 Please refer to our [Thingiverse](https://www.thingiverse.com/thing:4694713) page for a full list of components.

 The easiest way to get your scanner up and running is through installation of our pre-configured anaconda environment.
 If you have a version of conda installed you can run the following: